Method of using basidiomycetous yeasts to convert carbohydrates to glycolipid biosurfactants.

-Researchers at the University of California, Davis have discovered a novel yeast species that is capable of synthesizing and secreting PEFAs when grown on sugar alone, rather than the typical method for biosurfactants production based on feeding a combination of sugar and oil.
-This allows for a solvent free, more economic harvesting and purification of the final product.
-This invention overcomes the three major obstacles of current production methods: the expense of harvesting the cells from the media, lysing the cells, and extracting the oil using organic solvents.
-In using the yeast strains grown under a nutrient limited media, PEFAs were optimized to a concentration of 33g/L - a much higher concentration than the 2g/L that has been achieved using other strains.
-This higher concentration yield can be used to achieve more efficient and cheaper products of PEFAs for industrial uses.
+Researchers at the University of California, Davis have discovered a novel yeast species that is capable of synthesizing and secreting sophorolipids when grown on sugar alone, rather than on a sugar and oil combination.
+This allows for a solvent-free, more economical harvesting and purification of the product.
+This invention overcomes the three major obstacles of current production methods: the expenses of harvesting the cells from the media, lysing the cells, and extracting the oil using organic solvents.
+The yeast discovered by the UC Davis researchers secretes the desired oils extracellularly, allowing for the recovery of the oil without the need to lyse the cells.
+Harvesting the oil without the use of organic solvents makes the process significantly less costly and more environmentally friendly.

 |United States Of America||Issued Patent||10,196,663||02/05/2019||2014-225|

-biosurfactants, sophorolipids, yeast, oils, glycolipids, polyol esters of fatty acids, cleaner, detergent, dispersant, wetting agent, emulsifier, emollient, humectant, instantizer, lubricant, release agent, biocontro
+biosurfactants, sophorolipids, yeasts, oils, glycolipids, cleaners, pest control, detergents, cosmetics, petroleum, dispersant, wetting agent, emulsifier, emollient, humectant, instantizer, lubricant, release agent, biocontrol agent, viscosity modifier